dylan-lang/dylan-tool/documentation/source/index.rst

 ``dylan`` Tool
 **************

-The :program:`dylan` command-line tool
+The :program:`dylan` command-line tool is intended to make Dylan development easier by taking care of some of the drudgery for you, including:

-* manages Dylan workspaces and package dependencies,
+* managing Dylan workspaces and package dependencies
+* creating boilerplate for new projects
+* downloading and installing dependencies (no need for git submodules)
-* generates the "registry" files for you,
+* generating "registry" files
-* eliminates the need to use Git submodules to track dependencies, and
-* publishes packages to the Dylan package catalog.
+* publishing packages to the Dylan package catalog

 .. toctree::
    :maxdepth: 2
+   :hidden:

    The pacman Package Manager <pacman>

 Terminology
 ===========